microsoft/ivy/doc/examples/leader_tutorial.md

 Once we have verified an abstract model, we can use the correctness of the abstract model as a lemma in the proof of various implementations.

-An abstract model of a protocol usually as a variety of actions corresponding to different various steps in the protocol.
+An abstract model of a protocol usually has a variety of actions corresponding to various steps in the protocol.
 It has state variables that typical describe in some abstract way the information that has been transmitted between parties in the protocol.
 In the case of the leader election ring, we have two abstract actions: `send(n,p)` corresponds node `n` sending pid `p` to the next node in the ring, while `elect(n)` corresponds to a node `n` declaring itself leader.
 We have one state variable called `sent`.
-This is a binary relation between pids and nodes, such that `send(P,N)` is true when pid `P` has been sent to node `N`.
+This is a binary relation between pids and nodes, such that `sent(P,N)` is true when pid `P` has been sent to node `N`.
 When possible, we represent the abstract state of protocols with relations rather than functions (i.e., maps) in order to keep our proof obligations within the